 Con: Finding Wrong People Has Also Become Easier

-You never know when a fake person, probably someone with ulterior motives, is using the account of the person you are searching for catches you.
+You never know when a fake person, probably someone with ulterior motives, is using the account of the person you are searching for to catch you.
 Several hackers can hack your account and cause damage to your reputation and finances as well.

 #2 Information Sharing